-Statements to recipients.
-You must furnish a statement to each recipient for whom you are filing a Form 1042-S by the due date for filing Forms 1042 and 1042-S with the IRS.
+Forms 1042 and 1042-S with the IRS.
 You may use a copy of the official Form 1042-S for this purpose.
 Any substitute forms must comply with the rules set out in Pub.
 1179.
 You must furnish a separate substitute Form 1042-S for each type of income or payment.
-The withholding agent must ensure that any substitute Form 1042-S copies B, C, and D, which are provided to the recipient, conforms in format and size to the official Form 1042-S and contains the exact same information as the copy filed with the IRS or submitted electronically.
+The withholding agent must ensure that any substitute Form 1042-S copies B, C, and D, which are furnished to the recipient, conforms in format and size to the official Form 1042-S and contains the exact same information as the copy filed with the IRS or submitted electronically.
 However, the size of a substitute Form 1042-S, copies B, C, and D, may be adjusted if the substitute form is presented on a landscape-oriented page instead of portrait.
 Only one Form 1042-S may be submitted per page, regardless of orientation.